 - Development of detailed procedures for evaluating disputed change applications in the declining Ogallala.

-- Impairment investigations in groundwater – we developed a set of regulations to improve our processes for conducting these complex evaluations transparently with input from others.
+- Impairment investigations in groundwater – David led in the development a set of regulations to improve our processes for conducting these complex evaluations transparently with input from others.

-- Quivira National Wildlife Refuge impairment claim – After a significant investigation, we completed our final Quivira impairment report and have been working with GMD5 and others to develop an appropriate remedy for the impairment.
+- Quivira National Wildlife Refuge impairment claim – After a significant investigation, we completed our final Quivira impairment report and worked with GMD5 to develop an appropriate remedy for the impairment.

 Use the contact form below or email firstname.lastname@example.org.